C2DH/ranketwo/_assignments/wikipedia-historical-source/01-historians-wikipedia.en.md

 cover:
 documents:
 tags:
+outcomes:
-outcomes: "Understand why the creation and popularization of use of Wikipedia matter for historians"
+  - Understand why the creation and popularisation of Wikipedia matter for historians
 order: 1
 ---
 (Text intro)